sqlxpert/step-stay-stopped-aws-rds-aurora/README.md

 This is the low-code, Step&nbsp;Function-based replacement for my original Lambda-based tool for stopping RDS and Aurora databases that AWS has automatically started after the 7-day maximum stop period.
-Both use the same reliable process, free of
+It uses the same reliable process, free of
 [race conditions](https://github.com/sqlxpert/stay-stopped-aws-rds-aurora#perspective)
 that might leave databases running without warning.